2 Exploring Candy database

 3. Close the form.

-The form Boxes can be used for data entry but also for viewing data.
-On this form is a command button with the caption Sales
+The Boxes form can be used for data entry as well as for viewing data.
+This form includes a command button labeled Sales.

 Task 2.3 File: candy365.accdb